pbaljet/CPSC-4970/docs/term/2022-summer-a/syllabus.md

 - **Exams** (20%): There are a mid term and final exam.
 The midterm is given in week 4 and the final will be given in week 8.
 These will be delivered via Canvas and cover the material in the course up to that point.

 - **Assignments** (15%): There will be seven assignments designed to both reinforce and expand on the topics covered in lecture.
-Passing zero test cases will result in a grade of zero points.
 Assignments not completed by the specified deadline are assigned a score of zero points.

 Your total score (*Total*) for the course will be calculated as follows, where *E* is the percentage of possible points earned on exams, *P* is the percentage